 The Emoji Hacks You Didn’t Know You Needed to Step Up Your Texting Game

-ober-art/shutterstockWe love our emojis, but sometimes, we just need more.
-With every iteration of iOS software, new emojis from Unicode are released that keep us occupied, but what ever happened to the emoticon?
+Speaking of emoticons, what did ever happen to them?
 Remember how you used to actually have to type out your emotions using clever combinations of punctuation marks, letters and numbers?
 (And did you know that your iPhone keyboard has had a mouse this whole time?!)
 Here’s a refresher, if you find that your regular emoji keyboard is getting a little bland and want to switch up your texting game:

 - Heart: <3 (less than sign, 3)

 - Excited: =D (equal sign, capital D)

 - Crying: :’-( (colon, apostrophe, dash, open parenthesis)

 - Angry: >:( (greater than sign, colon, open parenthesis)

 - Angry (second version): >_< (greater than sign, underscore, less than sign)